-Rather, as demonstrated in Truth Decay, the news we read and view is a combination of facts and opinions, neutrality and bias, packaged to appeal to different audiences (young, old, affluent, working class) and, in some cases, partisan political perspectives (Democrats, Republicans, progressives, conservatives).
+Rather, as demonstrated in a 2018 Rand Corporation report Truth Decay, the news we read and view is a combination of facts and opinions, neutrality and bias, packaged to appeal to different audiences (young, old, affluent, working class) and, in some cases, partisan political perspectives (Democrats, Republicans, progressives, conservatives).
 The same event is likely to be covered differently by Facebook, Fox News, MSNBC, The New York Times, and the Washington Post.

 In the following activities you will practice evaluating the news from different sides; that is, from different points of view and contrasting political perspectives.